leon4rd/test/README.md

-## What do you call a pile of cats?
-A Meowtain.
+## How does a French skeleton say hello?
+Bone-jour.